 Director, Doctor of Nursing Practice Program

 Summer 2021 and Fall 2021 Priority Registration

 Canvas is used for all School of Nursing courses.
 Navigation of Canvas will need to be mastered for successful course management.
 Here is a training to use Canvas as a student through NKU: https://inside.nku.edu/cite/technologyresources/Canvas_student.html It is at the discretion of the faculty member when the course opens in canvas, not Information Technology.
 Faculty are not required to open the course until the 1st day of class.
 If you do not see your course showing, it is most likely that the faculty has not opened it.

-To log onto Canvas, visit https://one.nku.edu/ and choose Canvas.
-Enter your username and password.
+To log onto Canvas, visit nku.edu and enter your username and password.
 The courses for which you have registered should be listed.
 You can access the course(s) by clicking on the course title once the course has been made available by the instructor as noted above.
 Once you access the course(s), you will find an announcement with an introduction and directions for the course.

 Appointments may be made prior to or after your initial enrollment.
 Likewise, an advising appointment may be made at any time throughout your program, as needed.
 We are happy to work with you!

 All graduate students accepted into an online program will automatically be enrolled in the online orientation module, delivered via Canvas, upon registering for courses.
 The NKU Online Orientation Course is required prior to the DNP program courses.

 Students should check the NKU Academic Calendar for questions related to Campus wide deadlines, i.e. last day to drop a class, holidays, last day to register, etc. The Academic calendar can be found in the "Quick Links" drop down menu on the upper right corner of any NKU webpage.